Driante/RandomCompressedCoding/papers/Resume.md

 2 Width problems

-We tried to analyze the 2 width problem
+Due to the high variability of the minimum given the synaptic matrix, we chose to analyze the following case.
+We fix the two population to have equal size $L_p=250$.